liferay/apioarchitect.wedeploy.io/content/onboarding/two.md

 With this, you are ready to expose persons in your API, containing their `Id` as a `Long` value, their name and their job title.

-Also, it will be useful to provide an utility method in your `Person` interface to create new persons easily (we will use this method in the following step):
+In our case, to keep things simple, we will add an static utility method in your `Person` interface to create new persons easily (we will use this method in the following step).
+In a more real code, you will probably have a separate class with the actual implementation, but for now let's keep it simple:

 ```java
 static Person of(int id, String name, String jobTitle) {